The Hurricane!

-"The Hurricane!" is the second episode of the third season of the animated comedy series The Cleveland Show, an episode produced for season 2.
-It is the first part of the Night of the Hurricane block with Family Guy and American Dad!, the first such event in the animated television line-up of Fox.
-The episode first aired on Fox in the United States on October 2, 2011.
+"The Hurricane!" is the second episode of the third season of the animated comedy series The Cleveland Show and 45th episode overall.
+Written by Kirker Butler and directed by Ron Rubio, the episode first aired on Fox in the United States on October 2, 2011.
+In the episode, the Brown/Tubbs family cancel their vacations plans due to a hurricane.
+Meanwhille, Cleveland Jr. shocks the family saying that he doesn't believe in God.

+The episode is the first part of the Night of the Hurricane block with Family Guy and American Dad!, the first such event in the animated television line-up of Fox.
 Seth MacFarlane was initially approached by Kevin Reilly, the president of the entertainment division of Fox, with the idea of a crossover.
-The episode was first announced at the 2010 San Diego Comic-Con International.
-It was originally scheduled to air on May 1, 2011 as the twenty-first episode for the second season of the series, but was delayed until October 2, 2011 because of the 2011 Super Outbreak.
+The episode was first announced at the 2010 San Diego Comic-Con, and was originally scheduled to air on May 1, 2011 as the twenty-first episode for the second season, but was delayed until October 2, 2011 because of the 2011 Super Outbreak.